-1) Name of the Investment fund:
+1. Name of the Investment fund:

-FALCOM Saudi Equity ETF (FALCOM 30 ETF)
+FALCOM PETROCHEMICAL ETF (FALCOM PETROCHEMICAL).

-2) Investment objective, policies and polices:
+2. Investment objective, policies and polices:

-The Fund seeks to achieve growth and long-term capital gains through the inactive management of a Market Basket of Saudi Equity listed in the Saudi market in order to achieve a performance level similar to the performance of the index before fees and expenses.
+The Fund seeks to achieve growth and long-term capital gains through the inactive management of a Market Basket of petrochemical sector companies listed in the Saudi market in order to achieve a performance level similar to the performance of the index before fees and expenses.

-The Fund invests at least 95% of its assets in the companies equities compliant with Shari'ah regulations listed and traded in the Tadawul market in the Kingdom of Saudi Arabia.
+The Fund follows an inactive management approach to investing in the components of the FALCOM Petrochemical Index (FSPI) index.
+The fund invests at least 95% of its assets in the shares of petrochemical sector companies that are compliant with Sharia regulations listed and traded on the trading market in the Kingdom of Saudi Arabia.